-These are then the fundamental reasons why we wish to go beyond the ethnic / civic dichotomy.
+These, then, are the fundamental reasons why we wish to go beyond the ethnic/civic dichotomy.
 It is true that the purely cultural account of the nation already constitutes a third option, but it resembles too much the ethnic conception to be entirely satisfactory.
-The purely cultural nation is the ethnic nation that has enriched itself by the assimilation of many immigrants.9 I do not wish to dwell on the difficulties of the cultural account10, nor do I want to discard it altogether.
+The purely cultural nation is the ethnic nation that has enriched itself by the assimilation of many immigrants.9 I do not wish to dwell on the difficulties of the cultural account,10 nor do I want to discard it altogether.
 But I wish to achieve a more radical departure from the traditional dichotomy.
-It is on this task that I now wish to concentrate my efforts.
+It is on this task that I now concentrate my efforts.

-3.- An Argument for Tolerance
+3. An Argument for Tolerance

-I said that I wish to defend a certain conceptual pluralism regarding the nation.
-There is, first, the ethnic nation which involves, as we saw, only individuals having the same ancestry or who believe they have the same ancestry.
+I defend a certain conceptual pluralism regarding the nation.
+There is, first, the ethnic nation which involves only individuals having the same ancestry or who believe they have the same ancestry.
 There is also the exclusively civic account of the nation.
-In this case, the nation is equated with a sovereign state, a country.
-Then there is the purely cultural account according to which being part of the nation requires sharing only the same language, culture and attachment to the same history.
-Individuals who belong to the same cultural nation might have very different ancestral roots, but they are individuals who are assimilated to a definite linguistic, cultural and historical community.
+In this case, the nation is equated with a sovereign state, a "country."
+Then there is the purely cultural account according to which being part of the nation requires sharing only the same language, culture, and attachment to the same history.
+Individuals who belong to the same cultural nation might have very different ancestral roots, but they are individuals who are assimilated to a definite linguistic, cultural, and historical community.
+Then there is the diaspora nation which supposes the existence of many groups having roughly the same culture, which are spread on many discontinuous territories, and which never constitute a majority on any of those territories.